A marketing case study: Seminar lead generation using digital marketing strategies.

 - We used past data from events that the client was running in another country.
 We used the data collected in the Facebook pixel to create similar audiences for our event.
 This helped eliminate a lot of the guesswork as to what Facebook interest would be keen on our event.

 - We used images that pop…that were really outside the box in terms of what people would expect to see in a newsfeed.
 For example, we used a snail carrying a house in one of our ‘How to profit in a slow property market’ ads.

 - For our email campaigns, we looked at what everyone was talking about in the news…and used that as our ‘headline’.
-In this instance the national elections had just happened and people where wondering what that meant for the property market…we milked that angle and got a great response from the marketplace.
+In this instance, the national elections had just happened and people were wondering what that meant for the property market…we milked that angle and got a great response from the marketplace.